someparty/someparty/source/articles/2023-05-03-fixed-up-by-orange-light.html.markdown

 ###[Kristian North](https://kristiannorth.bandcamp.com/): "Pseudoscience Fiction"
 ==Watch on [YouTube](https://youtu.be/S8x7_CGA5z0) - Preview and purchase at [Bandcamp](https://kristiannorth.bandcamp.com/album/pseudoscience-fiction)==

 Montreal sophisti-pop artist [Kristian North](http://kristiannorth.bandcamp.com) recently shared the dramatic title track to *Pseudoscience Fiction*, his fast-approaching new album.
-Over a propulsive bassline, the track finds North cruising through a dark retro-future, with the fleeting appearance of a *Trans*-style vocoder driving that home.
+Over a propulsive bassline, the song finds North cruising through a dark retro-future, with the fleeting appearance of a *Trans*-style vocoder driving that home.
 In a press release, the artist commented:

 >"At some point, I thought it would be the first or last song on the album with this kind of opening or closing credits thing, but it never fit.
 I noticed it worked opening the album's B-side, bolstering the album's non-linear storytelling, hopping around from past to present to future and back.
 >
 >As the title track, this song also serves as a kind of theme song for the record.
 I was trying for a kitschy disco song, like something that would be on the Warriors soundtrack or something like that."

-Animator [Jordan 'Dr. Cool' Minkoff](http://www.jordanminkoff.com) (Teenanger, Suuns) showcases the track in a neat visualizer available on YouTube. *Pseudoscience Fiction* lands May 19 through [Mothland](https://www.mothland.com/), playing host to a killer list of guest musicians, including Cindy Lee Woland on guitar, Joe Grass on pedal steel, Ari Swan on violin, and Andrea Mercier on sax.
+Animator [Jordan 'Dr. Cool' Minkoff](http://www.jordanminkoff.com) (Teenanger, Suuns) showcases the track in a neat visualizer available on YouTube. *Pseudoscience Fiction* lands May 19 through [Mothland](https://www.mothland.com/), playing host to an impressive list of guest musicians, including Cindy Lee Woland on guitar, Joe Grass on pedal steel, Ari Swan on violin, and Andrea Mercier on sax.
 Celluloid Lunch players [Hélène Barbier](https://helenebarbier.bandcamp.com/) and Joe Chamandy ([Tha Retail Simps](https://totalpunkrecords.bandcamp.com/album/reverberant-scratch-9-shots-in-tha-dark)) both appear, as does their labelmate [Elle Barbara](https://ellebarbarasblackspace.bandcamp.com/), who performs on the duet "Mercy."

 *Pseudoscience Fiction* follows up on 2021's *Passion Play*.
 It's the third solo effort from North since he parted ways with the shambling punk act [Babysitter](https://babysitter.bandcamp.com/).